HarryHsing/Paper-Reading-Hsing/README.md

 ### 3. [DeVIS: Making Deformable Transformers Work for Video Instance Segmentation (Arxiv2022)](https://github.com/acaelles97/devis)

+We present Deformable VIS (DeVIS), a VIS method which introduces temporal multi-scale deformable attention and instance-aware object queries.

+We present a new instance mask prediction head which takes full advantage of deformable attention and encoded multi-scale feature maps.

+Our improved multi-cue clip tracking incorporates mask and class information to connect overlapping clips to sequences of arbitrary length.

 VisTR achieves communication between frames by concatenating and encoding the pixels of all frames jointly.
 Such a multi-frame processing only amplifies the expensive attention computation and makes [21] suffer from long training times and high memory requirements.

 IFC [11] tries to mitigate these issues by introducing inter-frame memory tokens to encode each frame individually.
 However, [11] still relies on full attention for single frames and hence inherits the limitations of [5,21] to only process low- and single-scale feature maps.